erpreciso/erpreciso.github.io/_posts/2015-01-01-the-hook-model-applied.md

 ## Step 3: call to action

-Think about how to leverage cognitive biases in your favor to trigger an action: an idea is to use some cards with a cognitive bias on each, and brainstorm how to apply to the situation (see <a href="http://getmentalnotes.com/resources" target="_blank">getmentalnotes</a>)
+Think about how to leverage cognitive biases in your favor to trigger an action: an idea is to use some cards with a cognitive bias on each, and brainstorm how to apply to the situation

 Think about the idea from the process perspective, and divide it in steps